 5.2.2 The recently published Eastern Newfoundland SEA (August 2014) provides information on the eastern Newfoundland offshore biological environment.
-This SEA, as well as recent EAs in the area, provides descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
+This SEA, as well as the Southern Newfoundland SEA (February 2010), and recent EAs in the area, provide descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
 Only relevant new information for the Study Area that has become available since the publication of the above noted documents should be provided in the EA, in particular species at risk, sensitive areas, and marine fisheries.